Recovering contact forms from boundary data: Shadows of Legendrian submanifolds of on the screen

 \begin{proposition} Let $\b$ be a contact form on $X$, and $v_\b$ its traversing boundary generic Reeb vector field.
 Assume that Property $\mathsf A$ from Definition \ref{def.property_A} is valid.
-Let $\phi: (L, \d L) \hookrightarrow (X, \d_1 X)$ be a Legandrian embedding of a compact manifold $L$.
+Let $\phi: (L, \d L) \hookrightarrow (X, \d_1 X)$ be a Legendrian embedding of a compact manifold $L$.